-The Yorkshire Arboretum is 120 acres of peace and tranquility in the heart of North Yorkshire and it’s yours to explore!
+The Castle Howard Arboretum is 120 acres of peace and tranquility in the heart of North Yorkshire and it’s yours to explore!

 Immerse yourself in our stunning landscape of parkland, lakes and ponds within a collection of more than 7,000 trees from around the world.
 Wander off to explore peaceful hidden glades and meadows, let the children go wild, and enjoy the very best in seasonal, home-cooked food in the café.